 Allow configuration variables to be set via command line arguments, environment variables, configuration files, and default values, in this order.
 In the case of a hidden credential such as a password, the user may also be prompted for a value.
 The first value found will be taken.
-Command line arguments and configuration files are read using the standard Python library modules argparse and configuration files are modules for details on how to setup custom arguments or for the format of the configuration files.
+Command line arguments and configuration files are read using the standard Python library modules argparse and configurator respectively, see the documentation of these modules for details on how to setup custom arguments or for the format of the configuration files.